-- the purpose and nature of the examination; - the potential uses of any disclosures made during the examination; - the conditions under which the prosecutor will have access to reports and other information obtained for the examination and the reports prepared by the evaluator; - the conditions under which the examiner may be called to testify during sentencing; and - that your client will be sent to a state hospital for the examination if he or she refuses to cooperate with the courtappointed expert during the examination.
+- the purpose and nature of the examination: - the potential uses of any disclosures made during the examination; - the conditions under which the prosecutor will have access to reports and other information obtained for the examination and the reports prepared by the evaluator;

+- the conditions under which the examiner may be called to testify during sentencing; and - that your client will be sent to a state hospital for the examination if he or she refuses to cooperate with the courtappointed expert during the examination.

-CAN YOU BE PRESENT DURING THE COMPETENCE EXAMINATION?
+CAN YOU BE PRESENT DURING THE COMPETENCY EXAMINATION?

-Some courts allow counsel to be present during an examination, while others do not.
-Some allow an attorney to watch but not to speak.
+Counsel should consider whether or not to be present during an examination.
+Some courts allow an attorney to watch but not to speak.
 Your presence at the examination enables the evaluating professional to observe the attorney-client relationship and get a better idea about what your client may be asked to do to assist with his or her defense.
 If the prosecutor initiated the examination, and it is likely that the examiner will be a State's witness at trial, you may be better able to cross-examine the mental health examiner at trial if you are present during, or have viewed or listened to, the examination.
-However, your presence at the examination may inhibit your client from speaking candidly with the evaluator and may also make the examination vulnerable to a prosecutor's challenge on cross-examination.
+However, your presence at the examination may inhibit your client from speaking candidly with the evaluator and may also make the examination vulnerable to a prosecutor's challenge on cross-examination or a prosecutor's claim that your presence influenced the examination.
 If you are not allowed to be present during the examination, or decide not to attend, you should inquire about videotaping or audiotaping the interview as an alternative.

-WHAT TO EXPECT IN COMPETENCE REPORTS
+WHAT TO EXPECT IN COMPETENCY REPORTS

 The revised statute lists factors that the expert must consider during his or her examination and in any report based upon the examination, and also sets out the required contents of the expert's report.
 Tex.
 Code Crim.
-Proc.
-Ann. arts.
-46B.024, 46B.025.
-Competence evaluations in Texas must address not only competence issues, but also whether a person is mentally ill or has mental retardation.
+Proc. arts.
+46B.024, .025.
+Competency evaluations in Texas must address not only competency issues, but also whether a person is mentally ill or has an intellectual or developmental disability.
 Tex.
 Code Crim.
-Proc.
-Ann. arts.
+Proc. arts.
 46B.025.
 You can use this information for mitigation or other purposes.

+The competency report should contain (1) a determination of competency to stand trial, (2) identification of mental illness, and (3) prospective treatment options.
+Tex.
+Code Crim.
+Proc. art.
+46B.025(b).
 You should make sure that the doctor's report or evaluation is complete.
 If it is not, you should call the examining doctor, cite the law, and ask for a complete report.
 See id.
-If you believe the revised report is still inadequate or inaccurate, you can ask for a second opinion.
+If you believe the revised report is still inadequate or inaccurate, you can ask for a second opinion/examination.
 You should inquire within the legal and mental health communities about other doctors who may be able to testify at the competence hearing on behalf of your client.
+Your three means of challenging the results of the report are (1) cross-examining the doctor, (2) putting on your own expert, and (3) building opposition to the doctor's opinion using your client's medical records.
+In some cases, the examiner may draw conclusions about your client's competency by your client's refusal to cooperate with the examination.
+Be mindful that the expert cannot base their legal conclusions solely on your client's refusal to communicate during the examination, and you have the right to challenge an examination based on such.
+Tex.
+Code Crim.
+Proc. art.
+46B.025(a-1).